mikebway/k8s-istio-poc/docs/svc-login.md

-# Build and Deploy authtest Service
+# Build and Deploy the `login` Service

-The `authtest` service is a simple echo webservice that responds with the URL path that was used to invoke it, the numb er of times it has been invoked, and a dump of the HTTP request headers.
+The `login` service is a trivially crude user "authentication" service that establishs and destroys a session cookie.

+The `\login` path accepts a `user=john-smith` query parameter and writes `john-smith` into a session cookie with the imaginative name of `session`.

+The `\logout` path destroys the session cookie if it is present.

 ## Prerequisites

-Building and deploying the `authtest` service assumes that you have already completed [installation and basic configuration](Install.md) of the Minikube cluster.
+Building and deploying the `login` service assumes that you have already completed [installation and basic configuration](Install.md) of the Minikube cluster.

 Minikube must have been started, which will be the case if you have just completed installation.
 If not, this should